 We'll focus primarily on the weight loss claims, because it's well-established in medical research that probiotic supplements can help support gut health and digestive function.

 Bio X4 has a lengthy Supplement Facts label with many active ingredients, so we'll break our ingredient review into three sections based on the four different blends in the supplement: Probiotic Blend, Digestive Enzyme Blend, Weight Management Blend, and finally the Craving Control Blend.

 Ingredient Review - Probiotic Blend

-Without the strain listed, it’s challenging to evaluate the other ingredients for efficacy.
-One medical study found that B. animalis subspecies lactis 420 prevented obesity in animals, but that doesn’t necessarily mean that the generic B. animalis included in Bio X4 will.
+A 2014 clinical trial found that B. animalis subspecies lactis 420 prevented obesity in animals, but that doesn’t necessarily mean that the generic B. animalis included in Bio X4 will.